InnerSourceCommons/ispo-working-group/docs/slides/innersource-summit.md

 ---
 <!--- Slide 4 --->

-But what is an ISPO?
+But what is an InnerSource Program Office (ISPO)?

 "Person(s) working on improving the internal code collaboration experience at full organization scale"